knightmb/timekoin/client/README.txt

 The software requires these components before installing.

 1. Web Server (Apache, IIS, etc.)
-2. PHP5 for the Web Server, including the mySQLi, GMP, and *OpenSSL* module if possible
+2. PHP5 or higher for the Web Server (+PHP7 recommend), including the mySQLi, GMP, CLI extensions (OpenSSL optional but recommended for speed)
 3. mySQL or MariaDB Database Server (v5 or higher, free community version works just fine)

 -=================== QUICK INSTALL =====================-